DataSunrise Achieves Databricks Validated Partner Status. Learn more →

 What is Database Security

-database security content image
+Database Security database security content image

-Security incidents impact far more than IT systems—they undermine trust and can lead to severe financial and legal repercussions.
+Security incidents impact far more than IT systems — they undermine trust and can lead to severe financial and legal repercussions.
 Fines typically range from $100 to $240 per compromised record.
 In October 2024, the data broker National Public Data disclosed a breach that exposed 2.9 billion records containing personal details such as names, addresses, employment histories, and Social Security numbers.
 Following the incident, the company filed for bankruptcy and now faces multiple lawsuits and compensation claims, according to public reports.
 To prevent similar outcomes, organizations must view database security as an essential component of their broader infrastructure strategy.

 So What Is Database Security?